sueLan/suelan.github.io/source/_posts/20200515-react-native-anchor-point.md

   - Animation
 ---

+In react-native, sometimes, you may want to rotate a view basing one a specific point instead of the center of the view.
+Like the cube animation in the instagram stories.
+Some people think you need a extra `transformZ` property to achieve that.
+But, actually, you don't need that.
+What you need is `Anchor Point`.

 ## What is Anchor Point

 Web developers may be familiar with `transform-origin` in css.
 While in iOS, there is something similar called `anchor point`.

 `Anchor point` in a view is a point in the unit coordinate space, about which all geometric manipulations to the view occur.